MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/installation-known-issues.md

 - Basic components of [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], including Enterprise Single Sign-On (SSO), Group, and Runtime, should be configured.

 - The user installing and configuring BTAHL7 must be a member of the BizTalk Administrators group, and a member of the Administrators group on the SQL Server where the BTAHL7 data is stored.

+- The default host should be configured as a FILE receive handler.

 ## SQL Server mixed mode not supported
 The [!INCLUDE[btaBTAHL7NoNumber](../../includes/btabtahl7nonumber-md.md)] does not support SQL Server in mixed mode.

+## Installation succeeds but the BatchControlLocation receive location does not get created.
+This indicates that the default host is not configured as a FILE receive handler.
+During install popup with message "Error while creating receive location for outbound batching" will be shown.

 ## Repair does not work from uninstall/change
 If user access control (UAC) is enabled, and you try to repair your installation using the control panel, the repair fails.